wyman & williamson | Criminal Defence Lawyers

 Depending on the severity of the alleged domestic violence charges, there may be a period of imprisonment, and potential for a lasting criminal record, if convicted.
 Having the correct team of criminal defence lawyers to represent you in your time of need is critical.

-Contact us to meet with one of our lawyers.
+At Wyman & Williamson, our Calgary domestic violence lawyers act quickly to protect your rights, address urgent bail conditions, and build a strong defence against the allegations.
+Contact us to meet with one of our lawyers and discuss your case and next steps.
 We will establish the course of action moving forward and skillfully and strategically build your defence against your domestic violence charges.

 Client’s Experience With Our Lawyers